MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 #### Next steps - customize the SharePoint Success Site

-Share the URLs for the M365 learning pathways administration site and the SharePoint Success site with Site owners.
-Then, [customize](https://docs.microsoft.com/sharepoint/customize-sss#share-the-site-with-end-users) playlist content and the look and feel of your SharePoint Success Site to meet the needs of your organization.
+Share the URLs for the M365 learning pathways administration site and the SharePoint Success site with the Site owners that will be responsible for customizing the site.
+Then, [customize](https://docs.microsoft.com/sharepoint/customize-sss#share-the-site-with-end-users) M365 learning pathways playlist content and the look and feel of your SharePoint Success Site to meet the needs of your organization.

 <br>